From a very young age, I was drawn to Eastern philosophy. I never imagined it could lead me on such an extraordinary path…

 The conversation made me realise how much I knew on that subject, and if I were to compare it to law, it was a gentler way to transform people’s lives.

 Full of excitement, I announced my change-of-direction plan and headed home to Australia, where I applied to undertake a Bachelor of Health Science in Traditional Chinese Medicine – the acupuncture stream, in Sydney.

 I felt confident and almost certain that as a result of my glowing academic record, that I would secure a position.
 Despite my self-assurance, the entrance interview did not go according to plan.
-In a room full of dreadlocks and sandalwood scent, I entered wearing a Chanel jacket and Louis Vuitton shoes.
-Clearly, I was too glamorous!
+In a room full of dreadlocks and sandalwood incense, I entered wearing a Chanel jacket and Louis Vuitton shoes.
+Clearly, I was too glamorous.
 Too vivacious.
-Perhaps too 'blonde'?
+Perhaps too blonde.

 “You’re very personable,” said the head of the judging panel.
 “But you don’t have enough life experience.
 You should try nursing.”

 How preposterous!
 This was the conclusion they had reached, without even delving into my life experience!

 Upon hearing that sentiment, I vowed that even if I had to swim to China, I would find a way to fulfil my dream.

 To lift my spirits, a friend invited me to join her to see Phantom of the Opera in Melbourne.
 New to the city, we boarded the wrong train and found ourselves in an outer suburb, with a lengthy wait until the next departure.
 In my quest to always find something purposeful to do, I suggested a stroll to the local library.